 - – Pet waste, even if it’s in one of the bags mentioned above.
 Compost is meant to be appropriate for food crops, and pets’ fecal bacteria could pose a risk.
 Good for you for picking it up and throwing it away, as it keeps feces out of our local streams, rivers and water supply.

 – This is the best all around site to find out what can be recycled where in our area

-– If you’re moving, managing an estate, or cleaning out your house in a giant spring cleaning effort, check out this great service!
+– If you’re in Portland and moving, managing an estate, or cleaning out your house in a giant spring cleaning effort, check out this great service!
 They recycle and donate whatever they can and haul it all away

 – Another Neat Link: My Green Kitchen: The Ultimate Guide To Recycling and Eco-Friendly Life

 At Green Dog, our mission statement can be boiled down to this: We believe that living sustainably does not have to mean making drastic changes in our lives.
 Simply considering where things come from and where they go when we’re finished with them can be a big step towards living a more environmentally friendly lifestyle.